Spencer repeating rifle: American Civil War

 The Spencer showed itself to be very reliable under combat conditions, with a sustainable rate-of-fire in excess of 20 rounds per minute.
 Compared to standard muzzle-loaders, with a rate of fire of 2–3 rounds per minute, this represented a significant tactical advantage.
 However, effective tactics had yet to be developed to take advantage of the higher rate of fire.
 Similarly, the supply chain was not well prepared enough to transport the extra ammunition.
 Detractors also complained that the amount of smoke produced was such that it was hard to see the enemy, which was not surprising since even the smoke produced by muzzleloaders would quickly blind whole regiments, and even divisions as if they were standing in thick fog, especially on still days.

 One of the advantages of the Spencer was that its ammunition was waterproof and hardy, and could stand the constant jostling of long storage on the march, such as Wilson's Raid.
 The story goes that every round of paper and linen Sharps ammunition carried in the supply wagons was found useless after long storage in supply wagons.
 Spencer ammunition had no such problem owing to the new technology of metallic cartridges.

 In the late 1860s, the Spencer company was sold to the Fogerty Rifle Company and ultimately to Winchester.
 Many Spencer carbines were later sold as surplus to France where they were used during the Franco-Prussian War in 1870.

 Even though the Spencer company went out of business in 1869, ammunition was manufactured in the United States into the 1920s.
 Later, many rifles and carbines were converted to centerfire, which could fire cartridges made from the centerfire .50-70 brass.
 The original archetype of rimfire ammunition can still be obtained on the specialty market.

-Use against Native Americans
+Use by cavalry

+Argentina purchased 500 carbines between 1865 and 1869.
+They were issued to the Argentine cavalry (Specially the President's Escort Squadron) and a few to the Navy; and were used against natives.

 In 1867 Brigadier General James F. Rusling of the Quartermaster's Department recommended cavalry exclusively use the carbine against mounted Indian raiders, after completing a one-year tour of the new western territories.